Lucrezia Borgia: Third marriage: Alfonso I d'Este (Duke of Ferrara)

-When Lucrezia's husband was excommunicated and Ferrara was placed under interdict by Pope Julius II in 1510, Lucrezia pawned her jewels to pay for the cities defences and entertained French troops that had come to Ferrara’s aid.
+Lucrezia was devastated upon Cesare's death in 1507.
+In 1510, Lucrezia's husband was excommunicated and Ferrara was placed under interdict by Pope Julius II.
+In response, she pawned her jewels to pay for the city's defense and entertained French troops that had come to Ferrara's aid.
 She met the famed French soldier, the Chevalier Bayard, while the latter was co-commanding the French allied garrison of Ferrara.
-According to his biographer, the Chevalier became a great admirer of Lucrezia's, considering her a "pearl on this Earth."
+According to his biographer, the Chevalier became a great admirer of Lucrezia's, considering her a "pearl on this Earth".

 After a long history of complicated pregnancies and miscarriages, on 14 June 1519, Lucrezia gave birth to her tenth child, which she named Isabella Maria, in honour of Alfonso's sister, Isabella d'Este.
-The child was sickly, and fearing she would die unbaptised, Alfonso ordered her to be baptized immediately, with Eleonora Pico della Mirandola and Count Alexandro Serafino as godparents.
+Fearing the sickly child would die unbaptised, Alfonso ordered her to be baptized immediately, and Isabella died the same day.
+Eleonora Pico della Mirandola and Count Alexandro Serafino were chosen as godparents.

 Lucrezia had become very weak during the pregnancy, and fell seriously ill after the birth.
 After seeming to recover for two days, she worsened again, and died on 24 June 1519 at Belriguardo Castle, aged 39.
 Her body was shrouded in the habit of a tertiary Franciscan and she was buried in the convent of Corpus Domini in Ferrara, Emilia-Romagna, where she had requested to be interred.
 She was deeply mourned by the people of Ferrara.

 After Lucrezia's death, her brother-in-law Giovanni Gonzaga wrote to Isabella d'Este that: "It is said that the Duchess left behind a good amount of money, but the exact amount is unknown."